 Before the inception of social media marketing, brands used traditional marketing channels to reach out and engage with consumers.
 Online social networks make communicating with consumers a breeze.
 Marketing is also easier and highly targeted for brands.

 By 2020, more than 5 billion people will use social media platforms—that’s roughly two-thirds of the world’s population.
 Now is the perfect time to get started with social media marketing if you haven’t been doing so already.
 If you’re already on track, the new year is a great time to evaluate and update your social media content strategy to stay relevant and get ahead of the competition.

-The team at MicroCreatives, a creative design agency, put together this overview of content trends that are anticipated to be popular across social media in 2020 and the coming years.
+Check out this overview of content trends that are anticipated to be popular across social media in 2020 and the coming years.
 See what could work for your brand and start planning ahead.

 CONSUMERS WANT LOCATION-SPECIFIC SOCIAL MEDIA PAGES